 For more than 25 years as an environmentalist, Stephanie has contributed to the donor-driven aid model and expat-led charity culture.
 From her “coign of vantage”, this model is insufficient based on tactical capacity, performance monitoring, and return on investment.

 Stephanie has a multifaceted background in conservation, business, lands policy, and community-led projects across six continents.
 She has led NGO organizations to scale, co-founded tech startups, and co-owned a branding company with clients including Mastek, NASA, Marriott International, The Nature Conservancy, and the United Nations Foundation.
 She played a vital role in the passage of the California Desert Protection Act in US Congress.
 As a US Peace Corps Volunteer, she aided enterprises and cooperatives at the Ministry of Tourism, Artisans, and Social Economy in Morocco.
 Most recently, Stephanie’s conservation work focused on Mozambique, Indonesia, and India.
-For the last decade, she has served as an Advisor and Mentor at Columbia Business School and The Lang Center for Entrepreneurship.
+For a decade, she served as an Advisor and Mentor at Columbia (University) Business School and The Lang Center for Entrepreneurship.
 She is a Tufts graduate and recipient of the University’s Presidential Award for Citizenship and Public Service.
 Stephanie is a member of The International Union for Conservation of Nature (IUCN) World Commission on Protected Areas.

 Chris Holtom CBE